angkohtenko/Election_Analysis/README.md

   * Jefferson.
 There are 38,885 votes or 10,5% of the total votes.
   * Denver.
 There are 306,055 votes or 82,8% of the total votes.
   * Arapahoe.
 There are 24,801 votes or 6,7% of the total votes.
-- The majority of votes were in Denver - 82,8%.
+- The majority of votes was in Denver - 82,8%.
 - The candidates were:
   * Charles Casper Stockham
   * Diana DeGette